exploreforce/leylaAI/documentation.md

     *   Character traits and background information
     *   Services offered and escalation rules
     *   Bot limitations and boundaries
+    *   Behavior guidelines (editable behavior section used in system prompt)
     *   Automatic system prompt generation from configuration
 *   **Test Chat:** A chat interface for testing the chatbot's responses and tool calls.
 *   **WhatsApp Integration:** The application is integrated with the WhatsApp API to send and receive messages.